 As the weather cools, many of us are preparing for fall garden cleanup and facing some important existential questions.
 Chief among these questions is, of course: To prune, or not to prune?

-As with most things, … Continue Reading ››
+As with most things, there … Continue Reading ››

 Tree Pruning Basics